puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 * A `site::webserver` class for nodes that serve web content.
 * A `site::dbserver` class for nodes that provide a database server to other applications.

 Site modules hide complexity so you can more easily divide labor at your site.
-System architects can create the site classes, and junior admins can create new machines and assign a single "role" class to them in the console.
-In this workflow, the console controls policy, not fine-grained implementation.
+System architects can create the site classes, and junior admins can create new machines.

 * **On the Puppet master**, create `/etc/puppetlabs/code/environments/production/modules/site/manifests/basic.pp`, and edit the file to contain the following: